isomerpages/nparks-biodiversity/index.md

       subtitle: be a citizen scientist
       title: Citizen Science Programmes
       button: Join us now
-      description: Find out more about these programmes, or register your interest to become a citizen scientist today!
+      description: Citizen science refers to the participation of the community in organised research endeavours.
+Register your interest to become a citizen scientist today!
   - infopic:
       title: Biodiversity Week for Schools
       subtitle: what are our schools up to?